aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 3. When marking any key as "deprecated", move the related tests to the `eos_cli_config_gen_deprecated_vars` molecule scenario and add any missing tests if necessary.
 4. Run `molecule converge -s eos_cli_config_gen` from the path `ansible_collections/arista/avd/` to execute the molecule tests locally and generate the new expected configuration and documentation for newly added test-cases.
 5. Check the PyAVD test coverage report by running `tox -e coverage,report` and work on improving the coverage where possible.
+6. Test the generated configuration using EAPI or CVP in a relevant lab, if available, to ensure it works as intended.

 ### Update Documentation